Apéritif and digestif: Digestif

-Bitter digestifs typically contain carminative herbs, which are thought to aid digestion.
+Bitter digestifs typically contain carminative herbs, with the intention of aiding digestion.

 In many countries, people drink alcoholic beverages at lunch and dinner.
 Studies have found that when food is eaten before drinking alcohol, alcohol absorption is reduced and the rate at which alcohol is eliminated from the blood is increased.
 The mechanism for the faster alcohol elimination appears to be unrelated to the type of food.
 The mechanism is likely food-induced, which increases alcohol-metabolizing enzymes and liver blood flow.